Last Updated on December 11, 2022 by Peralta

 - Use a cloth to drain water in your dishwasher to allow easy unclogging.
 Access the dishwasher filter underneath the lower dish rack.
-It can also be at the spray arm base, or the back corner of the tub (depends on your dishwasher model).
+It can also be at the spray arm base or the back corner of the tub (depending on your dishwasher model).

 - Unscrew the filter from the grille and pull it out.

-- Rinse the food particles, lint, and other debris by running it under tap water.
+- Rinse the food particles, lint, and other debris by running them under tap water.